Midnight Show: Background

 The song is written in the key of D# minor.
 Lyrically, the song depicts a story of a girl known as Jenny, the main protagonist of the Murder Trilogy, going out on a date and details how she was kidnapped and murdered by her ex-boyfriend, narrated by Flowers.
 Lyrics such as "I took my baby's breath beneath the chandelier of stars in atmosphere" or "she turned her face to speak, but no one heard her cry" suggest the antagonist murdered Jenny after their date.
-The song is the second out of three songs in the Killers' "Murder Trilogy", comprising "Leave the Bourbon on the Shelf" from their 2007 compilation album Sawdust and "Jenny Was a Friend of Mine", the title track from Hot Fuss.
-Flowers said he was inspired to make the trilogy after listening to Morrissey's “Sister I'm a Poet”, specifically the "the romance of crime" line, in which he remarked that he "studied that line a lot.
+The song is the second out of three songs in the Killers' "Murder Trilogy", comprising "Leave the Bourbon on the Shelf" from their 2007 compilation album Sawdust and "Jenny Was a Friend of Mine", the opening track from Hot Fuss.
+Flowers said he was inspired to make the trilogy after listening to Morrissey's "Sister I'm a Poet", specifically "the romance of crime" line, in which he remarked that he "studied that line a lot.
 And it's kind of embedded in [him]".